Kaidididi/IBMCAPOT/README.md

 <hr>

-The codes and related docs here are my solutions to the IBM Consulting Associates Program 2023 - Online Assessment Test.
+The codes and related docs here are my solutions to the IBM Consulting Associates Program 2023 - Technical Assessment

 Many thanks for your visiting and reviewing, and looking forward to your early reply!